robinrendle/robinrendle.com/src/pages/notes/inertia.md

 layout: ../../layouts/notes.astro
 extract: Jeremy Keith compares Sass and Astro.
 ---
-I really like this comparison Jeremy makes when it comes to [evaluating technology](https://adactio.com/journal/18604):
+I love this comparison Jeremy makes when it comes to [evaluating technology](https://adactio.com/journal/18604):

 > Astro reminds me of Sass.
 Specifically, it reminds me of the `.scss` syntax.
 You could take any CSS file, rename its file extension from `.css` to `.scss` and it was automatically a valid Sass file.
 You could start using Sass features incrementally.
 You didn’t have to rewrite all your style sheets.